JIC - Just In Case

-In order to be successful in JIC, studies should be done on the following topics;
+To be successful in JIC, studies should be done on the following topics;

 - Researching alternatives

-- Incorporation of new suppliers into the system instead of Off-Shore, on the same continent and, if possible, in a closer geography where political and political problems will not occur)
+- Incorporation of new suppliers into the system instead of Off-Shore, on the same continent and, if possible, in closer geography where political and political problems will not occur)

 - Reducing the number of suppliers in places where natural disasters occur frequently

 - Keeping potential problem areas under constant observation

 - Creating the infrastructure that can react quickly when possibilities or sudden problems occur

 - To increase the Minimum Stock Levels (ReOrder Point) within the framework of specific analyses